jinhee-hub/ComputerVision/Mask2Former.md

 Mask2Former is easier to train and more efficient than other universal image segmentation architectures.

-** Key Components **

-Masked Attention - Extracts localized features using Cross-Attention, but restricts its operation to the predicted mask regions

 ## Architecture
 ![image](https://github.com/user-attachments/assets/9d55509c-42fc-4e2e-bf76-5b7b652b9558)

 Mask2Former consists of a backbone feature extractor, a pixel decoder, and a Transformer decoder.

+### backbone
+Extracts image features by encoding the original image into low-resolution feature representations.

+### pixel decoder
+Upsamples low-resolution features to produce high-resolution pixel-level representations.

+### Transformer decoder
+Transformer decoder combines queries and image features through a cross-attention mechanism and decodes these combined features to produce task-specific outputs, such as object classes and masks.
+Mask2Former's Transformer decoder includes a masked attention

+Masked Attention - Extracts localized features using Cross-Attention for each query, but restricts its operation to the predicted mask regions.